 This will require the dedication of Right-of-Way 40 ft. from centerline along both parcels entire frontage with North Clarendon Avenue.
-North Clarendon Avenue will have to be widened to 24 ft. from centerline with curb and gutter installed along the frontage of both partels.
-In addition the intersection with Cedar Street will have to be improved and a 100 ft. taper will need to be installed as a transition back to existing pavement at the southern end of this widening Access to this site will be limited to one standard 10 ft. driveway on each street.
+North Clarendon Avenue will have to be widened to 24 ft. from centerline with curb and gutter installed along the frontage of both parcels.
+In addition the intersection with Cedar Street will have to be improved and a 100 ft. taper will need to be installed as a transition back to existing pavement at the southern end of this widening Access to this site will be limited to one standard 30 ft. driveway on each street.
 These driveways should be located as far from the intersection as possible.
-The proposed parking from within the proposed right-of-way.
+The proposed parking ayout will have to be modified to remove any parking from within the proposed right-of-way.